vlievin/NetworkxOF/README.md

 ## Overview

-**This software runs with OpenFrameworks, you need to include ofxOsc addon.**
+**This software runs with OpenFrameworks, you need to include ofxOsc addon.
+You can use networkx to generate graph and pyOSC to comunicate with this soft **

 Draw graph from Networkx thanks to OSC.